-Junior forward Cody Ferriero scored four goals for the Huskies
+Junior forward Cody Ferriero scores four goals - including second-period hat trick - for Huskies

 CAMBRIDGE, Mass. - Thanks to a historic four-goal performance by junior Cody Ferriero, including a trio of power play goals in the second period, and a five-point outburst from rookie sensation Kevin Roy, the Northeastern men's hockey team (6-9-1, 3-8-1 Hockey East) skated over Harvard, 5-1, on Saturday night at the Bright Hockey Center.

 The Huskies managed to shake nearly a 34-year draught of winning a game on Harvard's ice.
 Northeastern was winless in its last five trips when taking on the Crimson in Cambridge, winning its last outing there on Jan.
 12, 1978 (14-5).
 Saturday marked the Huskies first return to the Bright Hockey Center since a 6-5 overtime loss on Dec.
 19, 1999.

 Ferriero and Roy headlines the Huskies' victory, accounting for five goals and four assists on the evening.
 Ferriero's four-goal outburst was highlighted by his trifecta of power play goal just 8:59 seconds part in the second period.
 Roy followed with his eighth goal of the year and a four-assist outing, marking the first time a Husky's turned that trick since Dec.
 2, 2011 at Notre Dame (Ludwig Karlsson).